Yes, indeed they do!

 Tom Thumb, when combined with its sister companies Albertson’s and Market Street, is the second-biggest supermarket in the US.
 Mainly, in terms of market share.
 It comes right behind Walmart.

-In case you’re in dire need of stamps and can’t find them at your post office, you can stop by to purchase them at your local Tom Thumb store instead!
+In case you’re in dire need of stamps and can’t find them at your post office, Tom Thumb is a handy local store where you can buy stamps from.

 Where Can I Find Tom Thumb?